 RESULTS AND DISCUSSION

-The present investigation, titled A Comparative Study of Lipolytic and Proteolytic Bacterial Quality of Raw Buffalo and Cow Milk at Different Milking Times, was conducted during January.
+The present investigation, titled ‘A Comparative Study of Lipolytic and Proteolytic Bacterial Quality of Raw Buffalo and Cow Milk at Different Milking Times’, was conducted during January.
 The study aimed to assess the bacterial quality of raw milk from buffaloes and cows collected at different milking times.
 Milk samples were obtained from three buffaloes and three cows over ten days, with each sampling time (morning, noon, and evening) treated as a replicate.
 The results of the investigation, including bacterial quality assessments, are presented in tabular format and graphically illustrated where necessary.
 The findings are organized under the following subheadings for clarity and detailed analysis:

 Lipolytic bacterial count/mℓ (LBC x 102)

 The data on the Lipolytic Bacterial Count (LBC × 10² /ml)in raw milk from buffaloes and cows at different milking times are presented in Table 1 and Figure 1.
-The results indicate that the mean LBC × 10² in buffalo milk during the three milking times—morning, noon and evening -was 37.12, 39.68, and 38.10, respectively, with an overall mean of 38.30.
+The results indicate that the mean LBC × 10² in buffalo milk during the three milking times—morning, noon and evening -were 37.12, 39.68, and 38.10, respectively, with an overall mean of 38.30.
 The differences among these mean values were statistically significant.
-Similarly, in cow milk, the mean LBC × 10² during morning, noon, and evening milking times was recorded as 37.74, 40.29, and 38.72, respectively, with an overall mean of 38.92.
+Similarly, in cow milk, the mean LBC × 10² during morning, noon, and evening milking times were recorded as 37.74, 40.29, and 38.72, respectively, with an overall mean of 38.92.
 Statistical analysis revealed significant differences in these values due to the milking times, although variations due to replication were found to be non-significant (Table 1).

 Comparative analysis showed that LBC was consistently lower in buffalo milk than in cow milk.
 Among the milking times, morning milk exhibited the lowest LBC, while noon milk recorded the highest LBC, followed by evening milk.
 These results highlight temporal variations in bacterial loads and the superior microbial quality of morning milk.

-Table 1.Lipolytic bacterial count/mℓ (LBC x 102) in Buffalo and Buffaloes and cows milk
+Table 1.Lipolytic bacterial count/mℓ (LBC x 102) in Buffalo cows milk